checkupjs/checkup/SPEC.md

 1. Run checkup against a single application at the top level with an in-repo config
 2. Run checkup against a subset of a single application with an in-repo config
 3. Run checkup against an application(s) as an external observer (with a custom external config)
 4. Infrastructure to configure a mechanism to store historical insights over time into the changing state of an application
 5. Assimilating information about the state of an application into a format understandable by all

 # Personas (what they need from checkup)

-1. Developers - engineers working in the application
+1. Developers - engineers working in the application *want to* **gain more understanding of the quality of the code they're responsible for**
   - Detailed & _actionable_ insights into the state of the part of the codebase they care about
   - Historical context on the growth/changes within their area of the app
   - Current status of active migrations they are responsible for
   - Broad view of the linting summary of their codebase
   - Awareness on newest best practices
   - A tool to help them communicate with personas 2-4 and prioritize work accordingly

-2. Eng Managers - managers who manages developers working in the app
+2. Eng Managers - managers who manages developers working in the app *want to* **make more informed decisions around prioritization of craftsmanship and code quality initiatives**
   - Insights into areas of deficiency in the app
   - Most of the requirements for persona 1 apply here, but at a more high level view
   - An understanding of how deficiencies affect developer velocity, and how to prioritize various issues

-3. Internal Stakeholders - individual who cares about the high level quality of the application, with little to no context on the technology used in the app
+3. Internal Stakeholders - individuals who care about the high level quality of a given application (with little to no context on the technology used in the app) *want* **a simple and comprehensive tool to provide insights into the overall quality of the application**
   - To be able to trust the heuristics we provide to ascertain the quality and stability of the app
   - "Cheerleader" for the importance of checkup
   - "Checkup award"

-4. External Observers - groups that want insight into the quality of an application (Foundation teams, Ember Observer, etc.)
+4. External Observers - groups that want insight into the quality of an application (Foundation teams, Ember Observer, etc.) *want* **a consumable and reliable sorce of truth to measure the quality of an application**
   - Organized insights into an application(s) they have no context on
   - Onboarding to application for the sake of debugging/consulting

 # How We Teach This